shivamsom/Banking-System/Readme.md

 It's recommended to use the latest and legitimate version of Windows and .NetFramework available.
 So,that application runs without any issues.
 Also, make sure the MYSQL SERVER is running on your pc.(Refer:https://dev.mysql.com/doc/refman/5.7/en/windows-start-command-line.html)
 ```
+The repository does not contain the Source Code and the Database file.
+If anybody wants the file(s) mail me at: shivamsom3@gmail.com

 ### Running the Application
 * Click on **Bank.exe**.
 Right Click **Run as Admin**.
 ![screenshot 42](https://cloud.githubusercontent.com/assets/22167688/25783699/b3015592-337e-11e7-819f-bcc5d2b4c0f3.png)